wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 # Introduction

 `simple-mind-map` is a simple and powerful web mind map library, not dependent on any specific framework.
+Can help you quickly develop mind mapping products.

 ## Features